notthelewis/showcases/rust/blewis/PROTO.md

 5) array
 6) map

+All data types are encoded MSB (Big Endian).

 Every encoded message is prepended with variable length meta data.
 The first 3 bits follow this format, then each data type is encoded differently.